slatch05/slatch05/README.md

 - **GameHub**: A user-friendly platform for exploring and playing mini-games.
 Features include seamless navigation and an integrated chat system to connect players.
 Built to foster interaction and entertainment.

-## 🌟 What Sets Me Apart
-- Quick learner, always eager to adapt to new challenges.
-- Skilled in both independent and team-based work environments.
-- Passionate about growing and learning continuously.

 ## 🛠️ Tech Stack
 - **Frontend**: React, JavaScript, TypeScript, HTML, CSS
 - **Backend**: Node.js, Express.js, Knex, SQLite3